Vyral/brett-jennings/_posts/2023-07-30-laura-salgues-i-ve-got-news-to-share.md

 In the coming weeks and months, I will be sharing success stories of families I've had the privilege to assist, as well as market updates to keep you informed about the Southern California real estate market.

 **I want to express my gratitude to all my previous clients for following me and entrusting me with their business once again.** I am grateful for the opportunity to be part of this amazing team and the incredible support they provide.
 Whether you're looking to buy, sell, or invest, I am here to help you achieve your real estate goals.
-Just call or email us with any questions.
+Just call or email me with any questions.

 **[Home Value](https://realestateexperts.hifello.com/lp/64d2dda011fdf40025f57515){: target="_blank" rel="noopener"}**<br>​​